-- Place the whipping cream in a large mixing bowl, add the sugar and whip with an electric whisk until the cream is light and fluffy.
-Do not over whip - the success of the dish requires softly whipped cream.
-The peaks should stand up with the tips gently falling over for the correct consistency.
+Place whipping cream in a large mixing bowl, add sugar, and whip with an electric whisk until cream is light and fluffy.
+Do not over whip.
+The success of the dish requires softly whipped cream.
+The peaks should stand up with tips gently falling over for correct consistency.

-- Break the meringue into large bite-size chunks and gently stir into the cream.
-Don't worry if some of the meringue crumbles just add this too; it will melt into the cream (yum).
+Break meringue into large, bite-sized chunks and gently stir into cream.
+Don't worry if some of the meringue crumbles.

 - Eat Eton Mess on the day it is made as if stored the meringues start to soften very quickly.

-To ring the changes you can also switch the cream, to a flavoured one.
+- For more variation, you can also switch the cream, to a flavored one.